 * Please note that this post does not claim completeness and comes without guarantee.
 It serves informational purposes only.

 We greatly appreciate comments and discussions around this topic and will make sure to incorporate your valued feedback.
-Please use the comment section below.
+Please leave feedback here, unfortunately we had to switch the comment section off.